mfix22/use-climate-change-reminder/packages/climate-change-reminder/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

-> Help fight the climate change crisis by spreading how you can help.
+> Help fight the climate change crisis by spreading the message for how you can help.

 ## Usage

-You can either add `use-climage-change-reminder` as a dependency of your package like:
+You can either add `use-climage-change-reminder` as a dependency like:

 ```shell
 $ yarn add use-climage-change-reminder